thomassihvl/group_assigment_dat250/README.md

 1. Import this project as a maven-project such that the database dependencies are loaded.
 2. Make sure to change the path in the `persistence.xml` (see TODO).
 3. Run Main.java.
-There should be no exceptions (Step 4.3)
+There should be no exceptions when using Java 11 (Step 4.3)
 4. Continue with the tutorial.